squidmin/spring-labs/src/main/java/org/squidmin/basics/README.md

 ![12.png](img/12.png)

-This will launch a simple Spring context.
+This will launch a simple *Spring context*.
 The program successfully runs and prints some text on the console.

 ![13.png](img/13.png)